Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Discussion

 \textbf{Detecting Perturbations.} In addition, some camouflaging attacks can leave artifacts or perturbations enabling their identification (e.g., NLP adversarial attacks).
 While it might not be possible to easily recover the original evidence, human-in-the-loop systems might issue warnings about potential manipulations.
 The effectiveness of such warnings should also be studied~\cite{kaiser2021adapting}.
 On the other hand, imperceptible perturbation attacks might allow recovering the evidence upon detection via leveraging, e.g., an OCR~\cite{boucher_2022_badchars}, or utilizing recent language models that render text as images~\cite{Rust2022pixels}.

 \textbf{Circular Verification against Planting Attacks.} As discussed, models should represent opposing stances among the evidence.
-A possible inspectable solution would be to cluster the evidence with respect to its stance.
+A possible inspectable solution would be to cluster the evidence with respect to its stance~\cite{Schuster2022StretchingSN}.
 Moving beyond that, models should ideally contrast these opposing evidence given factors such as their source, plausibility, commonsense reasoning~\cite{jiang2021m}, and inter and intra-consistency.

-When generating synthetic evidence, models might produce irrelevant information (also known as hallucination~\cite{ji2022survey}). \textit{These limitations of attacks are, in fact, defense opportunities for detection based on high-level semantics}.
-While they all may agree with the claim, different generated samples might be inconsistent or contradicting in other fine details (see~\autoref{tab:planting_supp}).
+Language models may have limited factuality even in response to factual claims~\cite{lee2022factuality}. \textit{These limitations of attacks are, in fact, defense opportunities for detection based on high-level semantics}.
+While they all may agree with the claim, different generated samples might be inconsistent or contradicting in other details (see~\autoref{tab:supp_examples}).
 Similarly, a single sample might contain possibly incorrect information, beyond what supports the claim.
-This can fuel detection defenses of what can be called `circular fact-checking'; given the evidence, extract and verify follow-up claims and reach a plausibility decision via aggregation.
+This can fuel detection defenses of what can be called `circular fact-checking': Given the evidence, extract and verify follow-up claims and reach a plausibility decision via aggregation.
 This, again, echos the circular nature of information gathering and verification in investigative journalism~\cite{shapiro2013verification}, lateral reading as a fact-checkers' practice~\cite{wineburg2019lateral}, in addition to the veracity verification of manipulated media guidelines~\cite{link18_reuters}.

-However, future advances in language generation might bridge that gap by having more coherent generations.
-For example, Nie et al.~\cite{shu2021fact} proposed a framework to factually control news generation to reduce accidental misinformation produced by models.
-These technologies might constitute more powerful targeted attacks against fact-checking models by being harder to detect while enforcing more alignment between the claim and the output.